newsuk/times-components/README.md

 ## Getting Started

+1. Make sure you are using Node 8.x
-1. Run `yarn` to install dependencies
+2. Run `yarn` to install dependencies
-2. components can be seen running in a storybook:
+3. components can be seen running in a storybook:
   * web storybook
     1. `yarn storybook`
     2. go to http://localhost:9001